penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/default-featured-image/readme.txt

 2. The media manager will start with the current selected image

 == Changelog ==

+= 1.6.4 =
+* `get_post_meta($post_id)` without specifying the meta_key didn't find the DFI.
+It will now even use an even deeper level and set it in the core cache.

+= 1.6.3 =
+* Fixed plugin header which blocked installing it.

+= 1.6.2 =
+* Plugin now follows WP coding standard
+* Fixed a small bug where DFI overrides attachments featured images. mp3 has a music note by default, DFI should not override that.

 = 1.6.1 =
 * Small readme.txt update.